BIO244 Plant Biotechnology: Cell- and Tissue Culture and Genetic Modifications

 Type of course:

-There will be a double lecture and 3 hours laboratory course every week, on average.
+There will be a double lecture and 3 hours laboratory course each week, on average.

-This course is part of a package of three 5 ects courses, BIO244, BIO245 and BIO246, but you may take only one or two of them.
+This course is part of a package of three courses, BIO244, BIO248 and BIO246, but you may take only one or two of them.